 Adding a title to your chart is always a good option since it provides your audience with an idea of what your chart is all about.
-Yes, PowerPoint does provide this Chart Title option -- but before you go ahead and use this option, you must decide if you need a chart title or not.
+Yes, PowerPoint does provide this Chart Title option.
+However, before you go ahead and use this option, you must decide if you need a chart title or not.
 Here are some guidelines that will help you make that decision:

 - Do you have just one chart on your slide and nothing else?
 In that case, your slide's title can be the title of your chart and no separate chart title is required.